MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-alwayson-issues.md

 ## How to manage the size of transaction log for my AG databases

-You can reduce the transaction log sizes by configuring regular Backups at either primary or secondary servers.
+You can reduce the transaction log sizes by configuring regular backups at either primary or secondary servers.

 Review the following topics for additional information:

 - [Offload supported Backups to secondary replicas of an availability group](/sql/database-engine/availability-groups/windows/active-secondaries-backup-on-secondary-replicas-always-on-availability-groups)
 - [Performing Transaction Log Backups using Always On Availability Group Read-Only Secondary Replicas - Part 1](/archive/blogs/alwaysonpro/performing-transaction-log-backups-using-alwayson-availability-group-read-only-secondary-replicas-part-1)

-If this information is not helpful, see [More information about Always On Availability Groups](#more-information-about-always-on-availability-groups).
+If this information isn't helpful, see [More information about Always On Availability Groups](#more-information-about-always-on-availability-groups).

 ## Primary or Secondary Servers struck in Resolving State or you experience unexpected failovers